jamesericdavidson/jamesdavidson.xyz/content/posts/lab.md

     Hint: Using the Alternatives system.

-# Advice for installing GNU/Linux {#adive-for-installing-gnu-linux}
+# Advice for installing GNU/Linux

 To become proficient with Linux, you should use it every day!
 To do this, you should select a distribution.